qutip/qutip/doc/guide/guide-tensor.rst

 Example: Constructing composite Hamiltonians
 ============================================

-The :func:`qutip.tensor` function is extensively used when constructing Hamiltonians for composite systems.
+The :func:`qutip.tensor.tensor` function is extensively used when constructing Hamiltonians for composite systems.
 Here we'll look at some simple examples.

 Two coupled qubits
 ------------------